SciFiDryer/ModbusMechanic/README.md

   ```
 ## Bridge

-The bridge functionality allows registers from a slave to be written to a different slave.
-This feature is in beta and the only supported direction is slave read->slave write.
+This feature is in beta.
+The bridge functionality allows data from modbus devices to "bridged" to a different type of data.

+For example, you can retrieve modbus slave registers from different network devices and make them available on a local slave with consectutive registers.
+Floats can be converted to Ints and vice versa.
+Word swapping is also supported.
+If you have a modbus device that doesn't support word swapping or floats, you can run the data through the bridge to format it correctly and pass it along to the device.

+The data is updated followed by a rest period specified in the bridge.
+If 1000ms is specified, the data update interval will be slightly longer than 1000ms due to the time it takes to retrieve the data.

 ## Dependencies